• Skip to primary navigation

 What cheese goes with truffle?

-Parmesan, Gouda, Dubliner, sharp cheddar, Gruyere, and Monterey Jack are all cheeses that go well with truffle.
+Parmesan, Gouda, Dubliner, sharp cheddar, Gruyere, and Monterey Jack all go well with truffle.

 Is bechamel the same as white sauce?